Boron Deficiency in Oil Palm

 Adequate boron is necessary for:

-- Preventing “fishbone leaf” or “hooked leaf”
+- Preventing “fishbone leaf” or “hooked leaf tip”

 - Elimination of white stripe occurrence in leaves